hammadyaqoob1985/assignment/README.md

 To run the REST APIs
 * Run the class AssignmentApplication.java
-* After the Server is started by the above command.
+* After the Server has started by the above command.
 Please open http://localhost:8080/swagger-ui.html on Browser
 * Now we can run the APIs by filling appropriate values needed for the APIs